tonethar/IGME-230-GDD-2017-Fall/weekly/Week-07-Notes.md

 Some notes and information about the midterm exam that should help you study for it are here: https://github.com/tonethar/IGME-230-GDD-2017-Fall/blob/master/notes/midterm-review.md

 ## IV.
 Readings and Homework Assignment
-Keep an eye on the mycourses drop boxes, both the description and the closing time!
+Keep an eye on the myCourses drop boxes, both the description and the closing time!
 These will help you keep track of what is due/when, and what you should be working on.